 I’m going to cover the reasons I think that refashioning is awesome not just for tired Moms, but for every sewist.
 If you were sitting down to tea with me right now, I could talk you ear off about the benefits of refashioning, but I’ll try to keep it succinct here!

-Hopefully by the end, I want you to look at pre-loved clothes with a different mindset and a ready courage.
+Hopefully by the end, I want you to look at old clothes with a different mindset and a ready courage.

 So get ready to rifle through your closet, and let’s get into this!

 Why refashioning is awesome for all sewists